 It’s not a secret that all measurements in Russia are done in the metric system.
 Do you find all those meters, centimeters, liters and kilograms confusing?
 They are actually not that terrible as they look like.

 Anyone who has already visited Russia will confirm that traveling to St. Petersburg or Moscow is both exciting and adventurous.
 The sole challenge that travellers from the U.S. may face in Russia is metric system – a completely different set of units to determine mass, length, height, etc. A 5’9’’ person from NYC is 1.75 m in Moscow, and the temperature of the traditional Russian tea (tchai) in St. Petersburg is going to be 95C, not 203F.
 While this all may sound confusing, there is number of fairly simple rules to remember these differences.

-With length, remember three units: centimetres (for small things, like your iPhone 6S, which is 14 cm long and almost 7 cm wide), meters (for bigger lengths and distances, as in, an average person in Europe is 1 meter 77 centimetres high; or, a road is 10 meters wide) and kilometres (for long distances in metric system, as in, St. Petersburg and Peterhof are 37 kilometres away from each other).
+With length, remember three units: centimetres (for small things, like your iPhone 6S, which is 14 cm long and almost 7 cm wide), meters (for bigger lengths and distances, as in, an average person in Europe is 1 meter 77 centimetres high; or, a road is 10 meters wide) and kilometres (for long distances in metric system.
+For example, St. Petersburg and Peterhof are 37 kilometres away from each other.).
 Roughly, they relate to your typical units in the following way: there are 2.5 centimetres in 1 inch, 1 meter is slightly longer than 3 feet, and running a mile is easier than a kilometre (meaning, 3 kilometres almost equal 2 miles).

 Good thing about temperature, you will only need to remember a few examples to get the Fahrenheit–Celsius correlation: